Fairchild House, Hoxton

 Fairchild House is a 1950 apartment block on the Pitfield Estate in Hoxton, London.
+When it was built it was the largest council council block that Hackney Council had built to date.

 It is a six-storey building of council housing.
 The Twentieth Century Society notes "the lavish treatment of its Northern elevation".
+It is a red brick building containing an interesting examples of the Mendelsohn curve of Art Deco, Streamline Moderne architecture.